Al-Fakhit: Israeli attacks and settler violence

 On 27 September 2025, dozens of armed Israeli settler militants carried out a large-scale attack on the village.
 The settlers stormed the village, throwing stones at residents and their homes, vandalizing property, and setting fire to agricultural fields.
 During the assault, the settlers brutally attacked an elderly Palestinian woman along with two international activists who were present in solidarity with the community.
 The attackers also damaged vehicles and attempted to prevent ambulances from attending the wounded.

 According to local reports, the settlers arrived from nearby outposts under the protection of Israeli soldiers, who played a complicit role in the attack.
 Independent human rights organizations described the assault as a pogrom, and part of a wider state-sponsored policy aimed at driving Palestinians from their lands in Masafer Yatta.

+On January 27, 2026, approximately 100 Israeli settlers raided al-Tabban, al-Fakhit, Halawah, and al-Mirkaz.
+The marauders attacked the unarmed citizens with sticks fitted with knives, injured six Palestinians (including two women and a child), stole 300 sheep, and burned the villages' supply of firewood necessary for staying warm in the middle of winter.